This is How the Instagram Algorithm Works in 2019

 This means, your IGTV videos will now live in the grid on your Instagram profile too, with a little IGTV icon in the right hand corner:

 Now, if the preview in your feed gets tons of engagement, it will not only lead viewers to your video in IGTV, but also signal to the algorithm that you’re producing quality videos for IGTV for your audience, and that others might even like it too!

 Check out our post, The Ultimate Guide to IGTV to learn more about optimizing your content on the platform and getting more views!

 How the Instagram Algorithm Works on the Explore Page

 The Instagram Explore page operates under its own algorithm, and Instagram has been working hard to make the page more personalized to each individual user.

-Overall, the Explore page and the feed are mostly similar, delivering you content Instagram thinks you’ll be most interested in, based off your interactions.
+Overall, the Explore page and the feed are quite similar — they both deliver content that Instagram thinks you’ll be most interested in, based on your interactions.

 When you tap to view your Instagram Explore page, it will look totally different than what may show up on your best friend’s Explore page, because it’s specifically tailored to help you find new content that you’ll enjoy, based on what you already like to see on Instagram.